terascope/elasticsearch-assets/docs/operations/elasticsearch_reader.md

 #### API usage in a job
 In elasticsearch_assets v3, many core components were made into teraslice apis.
-When you use an elasticsearch processor it will automatically setup the api for you, but if you manually specify the api, then there are restrictions on what configurations you can put on the operation so that clashing of configurations are minimalized.
-The api configs take precendence.
+When you use an elasticsearch processor it will automatically setup the api for you, but if you manually specify the api, then there are restrictions on what configurations you can put on the operation so that clashing of configurations are minimized.
+The api configs take precedence.

 If submitting the job in long form, here is a list of parameters that will throw an error if also specified on the opConfig, since these values should be placed on the api:
 - `index`